kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 API-TOKEN = "123456abcdef"
 ```

-When calling Kosli command you can skip file extension.
+When calling a Kosli CLI command you can skip file extension.
 For example, to list environments with `owner` and `api-token` in the configuration file you would run:

 ```
 $ kosli environment ls --config-file kosli-conf
 ```

-`--config-file` defaults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and the file is in the same location as where you run Kosli commands from, you can skip the `--config-file` altogether.
+`--config-file` defaults to `kosli`, so if you name your file `kosli.<yaml|toml|json>` and the file is in the same location as where you run Kosli CLI commands from, you can skip the `--config-file` altogether.

 #### Dry run

-You can use dry run to disable reporting to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload the cli would send in a non dry run mode).
+You can use dry run flag to disable reporting to app.kosli.com - e.g. if you're just trying things out, or troubleshooting (dry run will print the payload the CLI would send in a non dry run mode).

 Here are two ways of enabling a dry run:
-1. use the `--dry-run` flag (no value needed) to enable it per command
+1. use the `--dry-run` flag (no value needed) to enable it per command;
-1. set the `KOSLI_API_TOKEN` environment variable to `DRY_RUN` to enable it globally (e.g. in your terminal or CI)
+2. set the `KOSLI_DRY_RUN` environment variable to `TRUE` to enable it globally (e.g. in your terminal or CI).

 ## Web UI

-[app.kosli.com](https://app.kosli.com) is an easy way to monitor the status of your environments and pipelines.
+[app.kosli.com](https://app.kosli.com) is an easy way to monitor the status of your environments and flows.
 All you need to log in is a GitHub account.

 ![app.kosli.com](/images/app.png)

 On the left of the page you can see the menu where you can:

 1. Switch to another organization using dropdown menu
-2. Switch to the Environments or the Pipelines view
+2. Switch to the Environments or the Flows view
 3. Enter organization settings page
-4. Access this documentation page

-In the top right corner of the page you will see your GitHub avatar where you can access your profile settings (containing your Kosli api key).
+In the top right corner of the page you will see your GitHub avatar where you can access your profile settings (containing your Kosli API key).
 You'll also find there a link to the page where you can create a shared organization and links to [cyber-dojo demo project](https://app.kosli.com/cyber-dojo/environments/) and to log out.